free things to do in New York City

 Film | Matewan (1987): Oscar Nominated Drama On Miners

-A labor union organizer comes to an embattled mining community brutally and violently dominated and harassed by the mining company.
+A labor union organizer comes to an embattled mining community brutally and violently dominated and harassed more by the mining company.
 135 min.
 Director: John Sayles.
 Starring Chris Cooper, James Earl Jones, Mary McDonnell.
-The film was nominated for the Academy Award for Best Cinematography.
+The film was nominated for the Academy Award for Best Cinematography. less

 New York City, NY; NYC